 The Army ROTC Program

-The program is centered on teaching the principles of leadership, and the 19 attributes and competencies of Army leaders.
-These principles apply to positions in the military or in civilian careers.
-All courses of instruction develop leadership and management skills as well as enhance the self-confidence and initiative of each student.
+The program is centered on teaching Army and civilian leadership components.
+All courses of instruction enhance leadership and management qualities as well as improve self-confidence and initiative of each student.

 Military Science courses are taken in addition to the required courses for each student’s major.